aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 ## Working with templates

-The rest of this section uses the [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+The rest of this section uses the [**AWS CLI**](https://aws.amazon.com/cli/).
 If you are using [**AWS Cloud9**](https://console.aws.amazon.com/cloud9/home/product) this should work out of the box.
-Otherwise please ensure you have configured AWS credentials for the CLI.
+Otherwise, please ensure you have installed [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and configured [AWS credentials for the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

 ### Creating templates

-To create an experiment template, copy the above JSON into a file named `fis.json` and ensure you have changed the `roleArn` entry to be the ARN of the role you created earlier.
-Then use the CLI to create the template in AWS:
+To create an experiment template, copy the above "Finished template" JSON into a file named `fis.json` and ensure you have changed the `roleArn` entry to be the ARN of the role you created earlier.
+To find this role ARN, navigate to [IAM Roles] page, search for the role `FisWorkshopServiceRole`, click on it and copy the value in **Role ARN**.
+Then, use the CLI to create the template in AWS:

 ```bash
 aws fis create-experiment-template --cli-input-json file://fis.json